About Kure Beach

 Kure Beach is a great destination for those who love history.
-Its Fort Fisher State Historic Site & Museum is home to the largest earthen fort in the South.
+Its Fort Fisher State Historic Site is home to the largest earthen fort in the South.
 Outdoor exhibits featuring artifacts and military vehicles encompassing all branches of service can be viewed at the NC Military History Museum.

 North Carolina Aquarium

 Fort Fisher is also home to the North Carolina Aquarium at Fort Fisher, which showcases marine life in the Cape Fear River basin and the nearby beaches, estuaries and ocean.
-The Aquarium features a 230,000-gallon saltwater shark tank; the half-acre Cape Fear Conservatory with alligators, sturgeon and other freshwater species; the Open Oceans Gallery that focuses on marine creatures and the nearby ocean reefs; and “Exotic Aquatics,” showcasing lionfish, cuttlefish, a living Pacific coral reef and Pacific sea nettles.
+The Aquarium features a 230,000-gallon saltwater shark tank; the half-acre Freshwater Conservatory with alligators, sturgeon and other freshwater species; the Open Oceans Gallery that focuses on marine creatures and the nearby ocean reefs; and “Exotic Aquatics,” showcasing lionfish, cuttlefish, a living Pacific coral reef and Pacific sea nettles.
 The Aquarium also features Luna, a rare albino alligator, and a state-of-the-art interactive Megalodon Shark exhibit.

 Eco-tourism opportunities are plentiful in Kure Beach and there are numerous botanical and marine-focused attractions within a few minutes’ drive of the town.
 Local outfitters offer nature excursions and guided tours to areas that are only accessible by boat, such as the NC National Estuarine Research Reserve, which includes Zeke’s Island, a popular spot to view the endangered loggerhead sea turtles.
 The NC Ferry at Fort Fisher will take you on a 30-minute scenic trip across the Cape Fear River offering beautiful views of the mainland on its journey to historic Southport.
 Nature enthusiasts will also enjoy sites on the North Carolina Birding Trail.